TonyRmaili/WebChar/notes.md

 1. neat dividers for all the subcomponents
 2. define hit-dice?
 3. connect CR to PB
-4. save DC needs to be simpler and connected to ability (or set DC directly, simplest)
-5. define init and connect to dex mod
-6. pipe-in equipments from real items database
+4. pipe-in equipments from real items database
-7. fix the stupid "one-character at a time bug" in senses and speed fts input
+5. fix the stupid "one-character at a time bug" in senses and speed fts input
-8. Allow name change that triggers a new minion (separete save json which essentially makes a copy for modding a monster template)
+6. Allow name change that triggers a new minion (separete save json which essentially makes a copy for modding a monster template)
+7. add lair actions and legendary resistance option
-9. handle spells in effects?
+8. handle spells in effects?
     how will this be once AI cleans data? and for old spellcasting features from 2014?

 # MinionsPlay
-1. make windows or large collapsables?
-2. pipe in dice tower
-3. connect to rest logic
+1. connect to rest logic

 # Overall
 1. Collapse right area?